 This page created November 29, 1997 by Deanna Rubin, the insane KGB Second VP, who never put up the solution to the mystery.

-Current top banner: Executive board meeting, 2005. (credit: Abe Wong) Reload for a new one.
+Current top banner: First meeting, 2002. (credit: Mym Johnson) Reload for a new one.

 Copyright © The Carnegie Mellon KGB.

 Top banner and other media copyright © their respective owners.